-For the MSG to assess the risk that payment flows may or may not be correct, a basic understanding of the upstream assessment process is required, even if this has to be differentiated from the collection process in terms of administrative law or administrative capacity and even if the relevant EITI standard do not apply to the assessment process.
-For further details, we refer to our (unchanged) explanations contained in the same sections of our working report of 16 February 2022, which was prepared in the course of the fourth German EITI Report.
+For the MSG to assess the risk that payment flows may or may not be correct, a basic understanding of the upstream assessment process is required, even if this has to be differentiated from the collection process under administrative law or in an administrative capacity and even if the relevant EITI standard does not apply to these.
+For further details, we refer to our (unchanged) explanations contained in the same sections of our work report of 16 February 2022, which was prepared in the course of the 4th German EITI Report.